-Business is there to make money.
-Likewise not only is that a good thing, but it’s your primary responsibility.
+Above all, a business is there to make money.
+It’s your primary responsibility.
 Money means profit.

 - No profits then you are not going to be around to make an impact